By Stacey Gray and Gargi Sen*

 Transparency in online advertising–i.e. showing users who placed an ad, and what kind of information was used to inform the placement of the ad– is challenging even in a controlled environment like Facebook.
 In the broader web, mobile apps, and Smart TVs, it becomes even more challenging, because the infrastructure and protocols must exist for hundreds or thousands of advertising platforms to communicate with users through consistent tools.

 In the online environment, the most common method of providing transparency around personalized (behavioral) online advertisements is the Digital Advertising Alliance’s AdChoices icon and opt-out tool.
 Developed as a self-regulatory program for online advertising, it provides a way for advertisers to share information about data that is being collected about their customers while providing users with a centralized tool to opt out of seeing such ads.
-The system isn’t perfect–for example, many users do not yet recognize the icon, and different ad networks may provide different amounts of information, from fairly detailed (“this ad is based on your general location and the time of day”), to very broad (“this ad is based on “information about your online activities”).
+The system isn’t perfect–for example, most users do not recognize the icon, and different ad networks may provide different amounts of information, from fairly detailed (“this ad is based on your general location and the time of day”), to very broad (“this ad is based on “information about your online activities”).

 Most advertisers have to strike a balance–too broad and the information is not useful, but too detailed, and it may become confusing or inaccessible.
 Last month, researchers at the Harvard Business School explored ways in which greater transparency may even lead to lowered ad effectiveness, if users are surprised by unexpected information flows.